 The old Skeptical Raptor is taking a bit of a break over the next few days to recharge his batteries for all of the pseudoscience that will be coming out in 2020.
 In lieu of new content, I will be republishing the top 10 most read articles on this blog during 2019.
 Here’s number 10 – the MSG myth.

 Food additives are one of the most passionate issues amongst people who eat (which would be everyone).
 Aspartame.
 High fructose corn syrup.
 GMO‘s.
 Salt.
 Sugar.
 Trans fats.
 Polysorbate 80.
 But the MSG myth is one of the most pervasive in the food pseudoscience world (yes, I’m going to make that a thing).

 Of course, these additives cause angst in people because of their scary chemical names.
 Or nonsense on the internet.
 Or random neurons firing.

-Obviously there is stuff, created by the beauty of natural sunlight and goddess blessed sweet waters from the alps, that is better than these man made evil chemicals.
+Obviously, there is stuff, created by the beauty of natural sunlight and goddess blessed sweet waters from the Alps, that is better than these man-made evil chemicals.
 Well, no. Everything in nature is made up of “chemistry” – 25-hydroxyergocalciferol is a scary chemical name, right?
 Except it’s the metabolic product of the conversion of vitamin D in the human liver.
 It’s natural!